kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

             </label>

             {/*
-              If the user has selected files to upload, show them here.
+              If you have selected files to upload, show them here.
-              When the user clicks the upload button, we POST the files to the node.
+              When you click the upload button, you POST the files to the node.
             */}
             {filesToUpload.length > 0 && (
               <div className='flex flex-col px-2 py-1'>